National Art Library: History

 What is today the NAL was originally founded in 1837 as the library for the Government School of Design, where it primarily served as an educational tool for craftsmen to learn techniques and aesthetics.
 It later moved to the current V&A museum site in 1857.
 While the NAL remains part of the V&A, it was named the National Art Library in 1865 in part to establish its independence as an institution, which allows it to develop collections independently from the work of the museum.
 However, from 1908 to 1985 the NAL was most often called the V&A Museum Library.
 By 1852, the library was open to everyone, though patrons were charged a fee.

 As the library for the design school, collections were focused on instruction and meant to serve as examples of good design.
 Early collections associated with the museum depended greatly on donations from artists and collectors.
 As the collections grew through the early 1900s, patronage consisted mostly of art historians, collectors, curators, and high-profile artists, though it remained focused on the needs of students and others learning about art.
 Starting in the 1970s and continuing today, students make up a large percentage of patrons visiting the NAL for educational and artistic purposes.
 Collection of particularly experimental and contemporary artist's books began in the 1980s with the work of Jan van der Wateren, who served as the Chief Librarian.
-In the early 2000s, the library was merged with the Prints, Paintings and Drawings department to form the Word and Image Department, which serves curatorial staff of the museum.
+In the early 2000s, the library was merged with the Prints, Paintings and Drawings department to form the Word and Image Department.
+The V&A undertook a major restructuring in 2021 and the NAL was brought together with the Museum's Research Institute (VARI).

 The NAL is known for publishing the Universal Catalogue of Books on Art in the 1960s, which served as an international bibliography of art books.
 It was named after previous iterations of the same publication from the late 1800s that served the same purpose.